siddharthgohil17/Paper_Genration_Application/README.md

-                                     <h1> Paper_Genration_Application</h1>
+# Paper Generation Application

-<h2>It's backend code for the automatic paper generation.
-Users only need to add the total marks of the paper and enter the percentage of easy, medium, and hard level questions.
-You can also choose a specific topic for a particular subject</h2>
+This is the backend code for an automatic paper generation application.
+Users can easily create papers by providing the total marks, specifying the percentage of easy, medium, and hard level questions, and choosing a specific topic for a particular subject.

+## Getting Started

-<h1>To start Application follow this command;</h1>
+To start the application, follow these steps:

+1. **Clone the Repository:**
-  1)git clone
+  1) git clone <repository-url>
-  2)npm install
+  2) npm install
-  3)npm start
+  3) npm start